How to tenderize skirt steak?

 How Salt Breaks Down Muscle Fibers

-Salt is a powerful and natural tenderizer that works by altering the structure of the meat’s proteins.
-When salt is applied to skirt steak, it begins to draw out moisture from the surface of the meat through osmosis.
+Salt is a powerful and natural tenderizer that plays a crucial role in tenderizing skirt steak by altering the structure of the meat’s proteins.
+When salt is applied to skirt steak tenderizing, it starts drawing out moisture from the surface of the meat through osmosis.
 Over time, this moisture dissolves the salt, creating a brine that is reabsorbed back into the meat.
-This process has several effects:
+This skirt steak tenderizing process has several key effects:

 1. Protein Breakdown: Salt weakens the muscle fibers by breaking down proteins like myosin.
 This makes the meat less dense and easier to chew.